You Keep Me Hangin' On: Background

 "You Keep Me Hangin' On" was covered by English singer Kim Wilde in 1986.
 Wilde's version was a total re-working of the original, completely transforming the Supremes' Motown Sound into a hi-NRG song.
+On December 6, 1986, Wilde performed the song on Peter's Popshow.

 Reception

 It was released as the second single from Wilde's fifth studio album, Another Step (although "You Keep Me Hangin' On" was the LP's first worldwide single, as the first single had been released only in selected countries).
 The song reached number two in Wilde's native United Kingdom, and number one in Australia.
 It also became Wilde's second and last top-40 entry in the United States following "Kids in America" (1981), as well as her most successful song in that country to date, reaching number one on the Billboard Hot 100 chart for one week in June 1987.
 It later ranked as the 34th best-selling song of 1987 on Billboards Hot 100 year-end chart that year.
 "You Keep Me Hangin' On" was certified silver by the British Phonographic Industry (BPI) for UK sales in excess of 250,000 copies.

 In 2006, Wilde performed a new version of the song with German singer Nena for her Never Say Never album.